liamtoaldo/mangodl/README.md

 If it's available, then just `yay -S mangodl`
 #### Windows
-If you just want to use it without installing it, just run mangodl.exe everytime and skip this steps below
+If you just want to use it without installing it, just run mangodl.exe everytime and skip these steps below
 ```sh
 Open start menu,
 1. Type Edit environment variables